zonxa/seal/docs/SecurityBestPractices.md

 * Choose key servers operated by organizations or parties that you can trust.
 * Establish a clear business or legal agreement with each provider, if possible.
 * Ensure that terms of service specify obligations around availability, incident response, and service continuity.
+* Confirm the Full node dependency behind the key server - whether it’s self-managed, third-party-managed, or a public-good Full node.
+Ask for relevant details on redundancy/failover, upgrade cadence, and SLAs.
+Factor these dependencies into your security and availability assumptions when selecting providers.

 Legal agreements can serve as a deterrent to unilateral service disruptions and provide a recourse mechanism if a provider fails to meet expectations.